Tuesday, October 24th, 2017 | 11 min read

 Promoted Pins are Pins that you’ve already posted but want to boost to a target audience.
 By putting money behind a Pin, you can make sure it shows up in relevant search results and category feeds.
 For instance, here’s a Pin that L’Occitane promoted for its holiday fragrances:

 Compared to other social ads, Promoted Pins have been found to drive 5 times more in-store sales per impression.
-They’re also a great way to connect with people who have never purchased from your brand, since 70% of Promoted Pins sales come from new customers.
-This should be particularly good news for marketers who want to expand their audience during the holidays.
+In fact, 61% of Promoted Pins say they’ve discovered new brands or products from Promoted Pins.
+This should be particularly good news for marketers who want to boost sales during the holidays.